mdn/content/files/en-us/web/privacy/index.md

 - JavaScript running inside third-party content embedded in your site via an `<iframe>` is separated out by [same-origin policy](/en-US/docs/Web/Security/Same-origin_policy), meaning that it wouldn't have access to other scripts and data included in the top-level browsing context.
 - However, a third-party script included directly in your page via a {{htmlelement("script")}} element _would_ have access to your other scripts and data, whether it was hosted on your site or another site.
 It would effectively be first-party code.
 A malicious script included in this way could secretly steal your users' data, for example sending it off to a third-party server.

 It is important to audit all of the third-party resources you use on your site.
-Make sure you know what data they are collecting, what requests they are making and to whom, what their privacy policies are.
-Your carefully designed privacy policy is no use if you are using a third-party script that violates it.
+Make sure you know what data they collect, what requests they make and to whom, and what their privacy policies are.
+Your carefully designed privacy policy is useless if you use a third-party script that violates it.

 > **Note:** There are various tools out there that can help you build up a picture of what requests a site is making, for example the [Request Map Generator](https://requestmap.webperf.tools/).